Rolando Amadeo, M.D. Edison H. Wong, M.D., M.S. Raymond H. Fiorini, M.D.

 - Shower or bathe with warm water the day of testing.

-- Do not use lotion, oil, hair spray, gel or powder after you shower or bathe on day of testing.
+- Do not use lotion, oil, hair spray, gel or powder after you bathe on the day of testing.

 - Wear loose clothing; shorts are preferred if low back/leg symptoms, disposable shorts are available upon request.